 Bullo River Station is a five-star outback station experience.
-Located in the Northern Territory of Australia, 800 kilometres from Darwin, the 500,000-acre cattle property was founded by Charles Henderson in the 1950s and is now owned by the Farris and McCleary families.
+Located in the Northern Territory of Australia, 800 kilometres from Darwin, the 500,000-acre cattle property was founded by Charles Henderson in the 1950s.

-Apart from adventure activities such as fishing, horse riding and 4WD safaris, guests can also learn real Aussie bush craft such as cracking a bullwhip, cattle roping and mustering (available May to September).
+Apart from adventure activities such as fishing charters, horse riding and 4WD safaris, guests can also learn real Aussie bush craft such as cracking a bullwhip and mustering (available May to September).
 To stay at Bullo River Station is to be caught up in the energetic life of a working cattle station in the Top End.

 Guests can expect to see plenty of bird life and native fauna because of the natural permanent waterways on the property, plus some of the best barramundi fishing in the Northern Territory – the Bullo River meanders for over 80km through the property, from the lush freshwater Bullo Gorge to the mighty saltwater tidal Victoria River, which also forms the eastern boundary of the property.